ZupIT/beagle-docs/content/en/flutter/other/_index.md

 ---
 title: Other
 weight: 1
-description: Uncategorized features of Beagle Flutter.
+description: Extra features of Beagle Flutter.
 ---